gasti-jm/argentum-online-lwjgl3/README.md

    - Locate the main class `org.aoclient.engine.Main`
    - Right click and select 'Run' or press Shift+F10

+<b>IMPORTANT:</b> MacOS users should start their application passing `-XstartOnFirstThread` as a VM option.

 # Development Notes

 - The project uses Gradle for dependency management